Practicing Criminal Law Exclusively for Over 25 Years

 Of those 25 years, Jeff Armendariz has over 22 years of criminal defense experience.

 He graduated from Long Beach State in 1989, earning a Bachelor of Science degree in Finance.
 Prior to his senior year in college, he was a legal intern for the Voting Section of the United States Justice Department in Washington, D.C.
 After undergraduate studies, he attended law school at the University of San Diego.
-He graduated in 1993, earning a Juris Doctorate.
-While in law school, he worked as a law clerk in both the Juvenile Division and Gang Unit of the San Diego District Attorney’s Office.
+He graduated in 1993, earning a Juris Doctorate degree.
+While in law school, he worked as a law clerk in both the Juvenile Division and Gang Unit of the San Diego County District Attorney’s Office.

-Living and practicing law in the Santa Clarita Valley has enabled him to participate in many worthwhile community activities and local organizations such as the Santa Clarita Valley Business Group.
-Since 1999, Jeff has been a bench officer (judge) in the Santa Clarita Teen Court program.
-Teen Court is a diversion-based program offering local youths who commit relatively low-level offenses an opportunity to have their cases dismissed.
-Dismissal occurs after a youth has served a 6-month term of probation and fulfilling certain requirements such as community service and completion of various programs related to the crime committed.
-The program is administered by the Santa Clarita Sheriff’s Department and City of Santa Clarita.
+Additionally, and since 1990, he has been the bench officer (judge) for the Santa Clarita Valley Teen Court program.
+SCV Teen Court is a diversion-based program, held on a monthly basis during the school term, offering local youths who commit relatively low-level offenses an opportunity to have their cases dismissed.
+Dismissal occurs after a youth has served a 6-month term of probation and has fulfilled certain requirements such as community service and other obligations related to the crime committed.
+As the bench officer for the program, he works closely with detectives assigned to the Santa Clarita Sheriff’s Department and personnel from the City of Santa Clarita.

 In his free-time, he enjoys volunteering aboard the U.S.S.Iowa a United States historical battleship, that now serves as a museum ship.
 The ship is moored along the L.A.
 Waterfront in San Pedro, California.